arangodb/docs/3.10/programs-arangodump-maskings.md

 ### Random String

-This masking type will replace all values of attributes whose values are strings with key `name` with an anonymized string.
-It is not guaranteed that the string will be of the same length.
+This masking type replaces all values of attributes whose values are strings with key `name` with an anonymized string.
+It is not guaranteed that the string is of the same length.
 Attribute whose values are not strings are not modified.

 A hash of the original string is computed.
-If the original string is shorter then the hash will be used.
-This will result in a longer replacement string.
-If the string is longer than the hash then characters will be repeated as many times as needed to reach the full original string length.
+If the original string is shorter, then the hash is used.
+This results in a longer replacement string.
+If the string is longer than the hash, then characters are repeated as many times as needed to reach the full original string length.

 Masking settings: